Bathroom vanity cabinet made out of painted MDF and oak

 - two drawers

-- the two drawers had to be build with a custom shape so that it can hide the drain pipes
+- the two drawers had to be built with a custom shape so that they can hide the drain pipes

-- the drawer fronts had to be build out of oak wood
+- the drawer fronts had to be built out of oak wood

 - tandem slides with total extraction for the drawers

-- both, the counter top and the fronts, had to be stained with reddish water-based stain
+- both, the countertop and the fronts had to be stained with a reddish water-based stain

 There were many different elements needed for this project, so we worked at the same time at: